wikimedia/operations-puppet/modules/package_builder/README.md

 Networking
 ==========

-cowbuilder/pbuilder block networking using namespaces and unshare in the above environments.
+cowbuilder/pbuilder block networking using namespaces.
+Technically speaking an unshare is done in those environments, but the effect is that you can expect networking to not work.

 If your package requires internet access to build successfully, it will not work.

 First, try to fix the package.
+Packages in general should not require internet access to be built for a variety of reasons which will not be explained here.

+If that is impossible/undesirable, then set

+    USENETWORK=yes

-If that is impossible/undesirable, USENETWORK=yes in /etc/pbuilderrc or .pbuilderrc can be used to override that behaviour.
+in /etc/pbuilderrc or ~/.pbuilderrc can be used to override that behaviour.
 Make sure that the building host has internet access though, or else your change will not be useful
-I